samuelmr/nordpool-node/README.md

 Check possible values for `area` (regions) from [nordpoolspot.com](http://www.nordpoolspot.com/Market-data1/Elspot/Area-Prices/)

-### Data availability
+## Data availability
 Historical data seems to be available for two previous years.

-### Known issues
+## Known issues
+- Versions prior to 2.0 were full of flaws.
+Don't use them.
 - The Nordpool API returns data in Norwegian time zones.
 The `hourly` API returns data from midnight to midnight in the Europe/Oslo timezone.
-- The `startDate` parameter doesn't always work.
-Use `endDate` instead.
+- The API limits are a bit strange.
+The maximum number of weeks is 24 and the maximum number of months is 53.

-### TODO
+## TODO
 Add support for other API functions (volume, capacity, flow).